Daniel Gandy Franks

 The 1880 U. S. Census taken on June 25, 1880, shows A. F. McMains (age 37) born in Missouri to Kentucky and Missouri-born parents is a Farmer living in Bell Co., TX.
 Living with him is his wife, Roana L. McMains (age 34) born in Texas to Missouri and Louisiana-born parents, who is Keeping House.
 Also living there are five children, all born in Texas to Missouri and Texas-born parents: Hiram F. McMains (age 13); Effie A. McMains (age 12); Horace E. McMains (age 10); Grace L. McMains (age 8); and Lewis A. McMains (age 1).
 On the next farm lived H. L. Thompson and family.

-Charles Henley "Charley" Brite and Alva Allison (Thompson) Brite divorced about 1886.
+Charles Henry "Charley" Brite and Alva Allison (Thompson) Brite divorced about 1886 in Texas.

-Daniel Gandy "Dan" Franks married Alva Allison (Thompson) Brite on October 11, 1887, in Bexar Co., TX.
+Daniel Gandy "Dan" Franks and Alva Allison (Thompson) Brite were married October 11, 1887, in Bexar Co., TX.

-Charles Henley "Charley" Brite and Texana "Texan" Holder were married June 6, 1889, in Atascosa Co., TX.
+Charles Henry "Charley" Brite and Texana "Texan" Holder were married June 6, 1889, in Atascosa Co., TX.

 By 1895, Dan and Alva had removed to Eagle Pass, Maverick Co., TX.
 It is while living here that Mattie met her first of several husbands, Paul Friesen, a German who worked for the Mexican National Railroad.

-The combined Franks and Brite families, about 1895, taken in front of the Dolch Holtel, Eagle Pass, TX.
-Mattie Brite, age 15 (standing second from left), Bennie Brite, age 13 (standing fifth from left), Alva Brite Franks (seated at right), Daniel Franks (seated next to Alva), Robert Franks (in lap of Daniel Franks), Edward Sturges (seated second from left).
+The combined Franks and Brite families in front of the Dolch Holtel, Eagle Pass, Maverick Co., TX, about 1895.
+Mattie Brite, age 15 (standing second from left), Bennie Brite, age 13 (standing fifth from left), Alva Allison (Thompson) (Brite) Franks (seated at right), Daniel Gandy "Dan" Franks (seated next to Alva), Robert Ingersoll "Bob" Franks (on lap of Daniel Franks), and Edward Sturges (seated second from left).

 The 1900 U. S. Census taken on June 2, 1900, shows Dan G. Franks (age 51) born December 1848 in Texas to Alabama-born parents is a Hotel Keeper owning his own mortgaged home and living in Val Verde Co., TX.
 Living with him is his wife of 13 years, Alva A. Franks (age 44) born in Texas to Missouri and Louisiana-born parents, with all 7 of the children born to her still living.
 Also living there are his three unmarried children, all born in Texas to Texas-born parents: daughter Alva A. Franks (age 10) born July 1879; son Robert I. Franks (age 8) born August 1891; and daughter Penny L. Franks (age 2) born June 1897.
 Also living there are his step-relatives, all born in Texas to Texas-born parents: unmarried step-daughter Bennie B. Bright (age 18) born February 1892; unmarried step-son Dan Bright (age 16) April 1894; married step-daughter Mattie C. Friesen (age 20) born March 1880 who has been married for three years with the only child born to her still living; and Carl T. Friesen (age 1) born October 1898.
 Three boarders and two servants also live in the household.
 One of the boarders is the son of Roana L. (Thompson) McMains, Alva's sister: Horace E. McMains (age 30) born February 1870 in Texas to Texas-born parents, who is an unmarried Lawyer.
 Another boarder was Henry Hall, who would be instrumental in helping Mattie learn Morse code: Richard H. Hall (age 20) born December 1879 in Kentucky to Kentucky-born parents, an unmarried Telegraph Operator.